00fox/Ds2vJoy/README.md

 Over first source you can find special requirements
 - If mouse, if a mouse is already in use
+  - double, if none mouse is actually in use
 - And Force, to ignore if a button has been disabled by a precedent mapping
   - double, this will work only if this mapping is already working